tpai/keep-eyes-on-ticket/README.md

 # Keep Eyes On Ticket

-This lambda function is build for watching the booking date of CENACOLO VINCIANO, it will crawl the specific section of the page and send with email.
+At first, this AWS Lambda function is build for watching the booking date of CENACOLO VINCIANO, but now I've already revised to a crawler which you could provide specific URL and selector string, it will get the content and send email via AWS SES after you trigger the function.

 ### Tools